JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

-The section [Acceleration and Parallelism](@ref) indicates how MLJ models specify an option to run an algorithm using distributed processing or multi-threading.
+The section [Acceleration and Parallelism](@ref) indicates how MLJ models specify an option to run an algorithm using distributed processing or multithreading.
 A hyper-parameter specifying such an option should be called `acceleration`.
 Its value `a` should satisfy `a isa AbstractResource` where `AbstractResource` is defined in the ComputationalResources.jl package.
 An option to run on a GPU is